-Fig. 5.193: Add temporal filters (Left).
+Fig. 5.196: Add temporal filters (Left).
 List of available elements (Right).

+- system filters manageable through a table;

+- the element "Current year";

 - the element "Current month";

 - the element "Current day";

 - the element "Last Period" for which you must indicate the number of years.